BRUCE LICHT

 Let’s address those two goals:

-If you disagree with him and say that you believe “there is an objective morality that is true, regardless of what people subjectively think about it,” then you would say it is possible to say that someone, or yourself, is a “good person.”
+If you disagree with him and say that you believe “there is an objective morality that is true,” then you would say it is possible that someone is a “good person.”
 The problem is that most people say that they are “good people.”
 Hitler would probably have said that he was a good person, so who is really the judge?
+The truth is that there is no such thing as a good person.
+There is no one good but God alone.
+Humans are all fallen.

-4) As far as my statement, “People frequently ask, “How could there be a God when there’s so much evil and suffering in the world?”
+4) As far as my statement, “People frequently ask, ‘How could there be a God when there’s so much evil and suffering in the world?”’
 I would suggest that there are reasons for this beyond our comprehension, but there is actually far more good in the world than evil,” —what is my proof?

 I don’t have empirical proof, however I would point out: